kuops/go-example-app-gin-vue/README.md

 This is a `gin + vue`  example app, include user manage , rbac permision, menu generator and kubernetes manage.

-### Using Compoment
+### Using Component

-This Demo Project Using These Compoment, Thanks for these project:
+This Demo Project Using These Component, Thanks for these project:

 - gin
 - vue-element-admin